"The one who brings joy"

 Despite her dislike of other dogs, Abigail was easy to handle at the shelter.
 For her sake however, we transferred her to a foster home with a single mother, a young child, a couple of roommates and no other pets.
 Abigail is thriving!

 Abigail is a doll and possesses so many good traits.
 Her level of energy is just about perfect.
 She loves to play and romp, but also enjoys cuddling or lounging in the sun.
 She is very sweet and eager to please.
-She's responsive and easy to control.
-She's a very happy dog and loves to bring a smile in peoples' faces.
+A very happy dog who loves to bring a smile in peoples' faces.
 She will do everything she can to earn your love.
 She was a big-time favorite at the shelter and we told her foster mom that she will probably be her favorite foster too.

 Note from foster mom: "Abi has a kind heart.
 She is very easily startled and her heart breaks if you raise your voice.
 She loves to love you and to please you in any way she can.
 Unless, her attention is focused on a nearby animal.
 Otherwise, she is by "her humans".
 She is very food driven- will do anything for food!
 When about 9:00 p.m. hits, she's ready to get in bed.
 If I'm not in bed yet, she will put herself in her kennel and sleep there.
 How precious!"